electron/i18n/readme.md

 # electron-i18n

-A home for Electron's translated documentation.
+> A home for Electron's translated documentation.

+🇨🇳 🇹🇼 🇧🇷 🇪🇸 🇰🇷 🇯🇵 🇷🇺 🇫🇷 🇹🇭 🇳🇱 🇹🇷 🇮🇩 🇺🇦 🇨🇿 🇮🇹

+## Contributing

+Do you speak multiple languages?
+We need your help!

+Visit **[crowdin.com/project/electron](https://crowdin.com/project/electron)** and log in with your GitHub account to help translate.

 ## Source Content